mykelalvis/Lynker-ioos-KB/KB/Release Engineering/deployment.md

 However, most people want to think their situation is unique.
 Thus, redeploys are a real thing.

-#TODO Write more about what a terrible idea in-place redeployments are

 ## Standard Deployment Conditions